drewdeponte/git-ps-book/src/tool/basic-usage.md

 necessary changes using the same commands as when iterating on it before.
 Once you feel it is once again ready to be reviewed you simply request review for the patch again using `gps rr` or `gps request-review`.
-You continue this process until you have addressed all theh issues and the patch has been approved.
+You continue this process until you have addressed all the issues and the patch has been approved.

 ## Integrate the patch